boobo94/boobo94.github.io/_drafts/keep-changelog-file.md

 ## How to do it ?

 When I searched for this question I got the best answer for me [here](https://keepachangelog.com/en/1.0.0/).
-Keep a Changelog it's an open-source project under [MIT License](https://choosealicense.com/licenses/mit/).
+Keep a Changelog file it's an open-source project under [MIT License](https://choosealicense.com/licenses/mit/).
 Have a simple but powerful structure and [keep](/tools/bootable-windows-usb-from-mac/) tracking of everything I need.

-### Most common headers
+### Most common types of changes

 * `Added` for new features.
 * `Changed` for changes in existing functionality.